 It was especially true in the post-season.
 In the past four playoff years, the Spruce Kings have travelled thousands of kilometres across land and sea.
 They’ve crossed borders, and rode several ferries, just to get to their opponents.

-Three of these series required unique scheduling because of the distances involved and only one series required no changes despite needing to ride several ferries.
+These series’ provided unique scheduling and only one required no changes despite needing to ride several ferries.

 I’m talking specifically about the 2017 series between Prince George and Wenatchee, the 2019 Doyle Cup between Prince George and the Brooks Bandits of the Alberta Junior Hockey League, the series this past spring between Prince George and Trail, and the 2018 series between the Spruce Kings and Powell River.